ibz0q/better-moment-card/README.md

 +------------------+
 ```

 ### Timezones

-This will use your clients timezone.
-It does not use a Home Assistant time entity and there will be no support in adding this.
+This will use your browsers timezone.
+It does not use a Home Assistant time entity and a decision was made to not support this due to it causing performace issues.

 Timezones need to be in the IANA format in tz database, you can find them here: https://nodatime.org/TimeZones